GitItKrishna/AzCosmosDbDemo/README.md

-**This console application provides a utilities in .NET that makes it easy to interact with Azure Cosmos DB.**
+**This console application provides utilities in .NET that makes it easy to interact with Azure Cosmos DB.**

 1. Create a new console application from Visual Studio/rider templates.
 2. Add the following Nuget packages to the project: